NethServer/ns8-docs/nethvoice.rst

 -----------

 * ``NTP Server Address`` The hostname or IP address of the Network Time Protocol (NTP) server to automatically set the phone's time.

 * ``Provisioning Schedule`` By selecting Only at startup, phones renew their configuration after turning on or restarting.
 Instead, by selecting Every day, phones autonomously renew their configuration at a random time during the night.
 See also :ref:provisioning2-automatic-updates.

 * ``Transfer Mode for Line Keys`` Specifies how line keys transfer the ongoing call to another extension.

-  * **New Call** initiates a new call to the extension configured on the line key, placing the current call on hold.
+  * **New Call** initiates a new call to the extension configured on the line key, placing thecurrent call on hold.

   * **Consultative** always places the current call on hold, and the transfer completion can occur while the extension configured on the line key is ringing or even after the answer.

   * **Blind/No Confirmation** immediately transfers the current call to the configured extension.